The Definitive Guide to Underground Cable Ducting

 INTRODUCTION

-Have you ever wondered what is underground cable ducting?
-Perhaps you’re curious about where it’s used or why there are so many types and colour variations of electric ducting.
-Or maybe you are not sure about how to install cable ducting?
+Ever wondered, what is underground cable ducting?
+Perhaps you’re curious about where it’s used or why there are so many types and colours of electric ducting.
+Or maybe you’re not sure about how to install cable ducting?
 Or what the law says about it?
-Then this article is tailor-made for you!
+All of these questions will be answered in this article, tailor-made just for you!

-Ducting can be a confusing topic, given that many people still associate the term more with ventilation than utilities.
-And it’s definitely troublesome to find all the answers to your questions in just one place.
-Well at least that was the case up to now, cause we did it!!
-We gathered all the information we could find and compiled this article, to answer all FAQ on underground cable ducting.
+Ducting can be a confusing topic, since many people associate the term with ventilation over utilities.
+And it’s definitely troublesome to find every answer you need in just one place.
+While that was previously the case, it isn’t anymore, because we did it!
+We gathered all the information we could find and compiled this article, to answer every single FAQ on underground cable ducting.

 WHAT IS UNDERGROUND CABLE DUCTING?